 Wilson is an internationally recognized researcher in computational/theoretical chemistry.
 Her primary research focuses on the development and application of quantum mechanical methods.

 "Professor Wilson has given her absolute all to science and the success of chemistry."—Professor Joseph Francisco from the University of Pennsylvania.

-She also works in broad range of other areas, including the development of new pharmaceuticals and the investigation of important environmental challenges such as the reduction of atmospheric carbon dioxide levels—including a practical test of reductions of CO2 emissions from a power plant at MSU – and the impact of emerging contaminants on human and animal health.
+She also works in a broad range of other areas, including the development of new pharmaceuticals and the investigation of important environmental challenges such as the reduction of atmospheric carbon dioxide levels, including a practical test of reductions of CO2 emissions from a power plant at MSU and the impact of emerging contaminants on human and animal health.